psharma04/Overpass/docs/index.md

 ### I need help with some other task

 If `/help` doesn't give you the information you need, DM me on Discord.
+Note that I'm only specifically testing this code for UNSW (since that's the only place where I have an email and student number).
+If you go to another uni, there may be a limit to how much I can help you.

 ### I want to give you money